munihac/munihac.github.io/README.md

 $ stack exec site rebuild
 $ stack exec site watch     # now open the webpage in your browser: http://localhost:8000/
 ```

-## Publishing

-The MuniHac site resides at `public-web.int.tngtech.com:/var/www/munihac/`.

-Use `rsync` to deploy the contents of the `_site` folder to this location.